cometbft/cometbft/docs/qa/v034/CometBFT.md

 #### CometBFT Homogeneous network

-This is the plot for the homogeneous network, which slightly more stable than the baseline over the time of the experiment.
+This is the plot for the homogeneous network, which is slightly more stable than the baseline over the time of the experiment.

 ![rss-homogeneous](./img/homogeneous/memory.png)